stranskj/xdskappa/README.md

 # XDSkappa
 *XDSkappa* allows processing single crystal X-ray diffraction collected using multicircle gonimeters with XDS.
-See USAGE.md for more details.
+See `USAGE.md` for more details.

 ### Available jobs
-List of the available jobs with short description is accessible using command `atsas_mp`:
+List of the available jobs with short description is accessible using command `xdskappa`:
 * xdskappa
 * xdskappa.find
 * xdskappa.optimize